sourcegraph/about/content/blogposts/2022/introducing-steve-yegge.md

 If you want to help, you can of course [come join us at Sourcegraph](https://boards.greenhouse.io/sourcegraph91), right from the comfort of your own home; [we are 100% remote](https://handbook.sourcegraph.com/company-info-and-process/remote).
 That’s one option.

 But you don’t _have_ to join Sourcegraph to be able to party with us.
 It’s all open source.
-Everyone’s welcome.
+Everyone’s welcome (you're welcome in our [Discord community](discord.gg/s2qDtYGnAE), too!).
 And if you’re into search, or compilers, or ML-powered code intelligence, I think you’ll have an absolute blast.
-And [join our Discord community](discord.gg/s2qDtYGnAE)!

 Come help us build out the world’s biggest and best code intelligence platform!
 The party has already started.